 I am interested in participating in a clinical trial of cenicriviroc.
-How can I find more information about participating in a clinical trial of an investigational drug?
+How can I find more information about participating in a clinical trial?

 This article was provided by AIDSinfo.
 Visit the AIDSinfo website to find out more about their activities and publications.

 (Please note: Your name and comment will be public, and may even show up in